hashgraph/guardian/Methodology Library/CDM/CDM AMS-I.D/readme.md

 ## Important Documents and Schemas

-- Methodological Tool 03 - Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.
-- Methodological Tool 07 - Tool to calculate the emission factor for an electricity system.
-- Methodological Tool 10 - Tool to determine the remaining lifetime of equipment.
-- Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.
+Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.

-- Emissions Reduction – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.
+Emissions Reduction – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.

-- Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.
+Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.

 ## Token (Carbon Emission Reduction)